-Keeping track of the money going out of your business is just as important (if not more important) as keeping track of the money coming in.
-In my experience, I have managed accounting teams in very large organizations and I’ve also run my own consulting business.
+Keeping track of the money going out of your business is just as important―if not more important―as keeping track of the money coming in.
+In my experience, I have managed accounting teams in very large organizations, and I’ve also run my own consulting business.

 However, if you do find a bill on the statement that you do not have in your records, contact the vendor and ask them to send you a copy of the missing invoice.
 Do not pay it from the statement.

-Tip #2: Pay Bills on time
+2. Pay Bills on Time

 Another downside to paying late is that you can ruin your good credit rating with your supplier.
 Remember, they don’t have to extend credit to you.
 They can ask for payment upfront before they agree to ship any products and/or provide services.

-- Report Date – This aging report is as of September 30, 2016.
+- Report date: This aging report is as of September 30, 2016.

-- Aging categories – These are the various aging groups based on the due date of your bill.
+- Aging categories: These are the various aging groups based on the due date of your bill.
 The Current column indicates bills that are not yet due.
-Beginning with the 1-30 day column, each category represents the number of days your billsare past due.
+Beginning with the 1-30 day column, each category represents the number of days your bills are past due.

-I know that we just discussed why you should pay your bills on time so now you’re probably wondering how can it be a bad thing to pay your bills early.
-Well, from your supplier’s perspective, it is a good thing but for you as a small business owner it can be detrimental.
+I know that we just discussed why you should pay your bills on time, so now you’re probably wondering how it can be a bad thing to pay your bills early.
+Well, from your supplier’s perspective, it is a good thing but, for you as a small business owner, it can be detrimental.
+If an emergency comes up, and you don’t have the cash in the bank to take care of it, you could be out of business.
 Having positive cash flow is a key ingredient to running a successful business.

-You might be in a situation where business is good and the bank account is healthy so you can afford to just pay your bills as soon as they arrive in your mailbox.
-The reason why you don’t want to pay those bills early but closer to their due date is because you never know when an unexpected expense might come up.
+You might be in a situation where business is good, and the bank account is healthy so that you can afford to pay your bills as soon as they arrive in your mailbox.
+The reason why you don’t want to pay those bills early but closer to their due date is that you never know when an unexpected expense might come up.

 $20,000 X .02 (2%) = $400

-Impact of A/P on Financial Statements
+Impact of Accounts Payable on Financial Statements

 Let’s say that you create custom gift baskets for any occasion.
-You placed an order for a pallet of baskets for $5000.
-The baskets were all received in good condition and the purchase order, receiving document and vendor bill all match.
+You placed an order for a pallet of baskets for $5,000.
+The baskets were all received in good condition, and the purchase order, receiving document, and vendor bill all match.